olesyapro888/Ride-sharing_Analysis_Pandas_Matplotlib/README.md

   - Software: Python 3.8.8, Anaconda 4.10.3., Jupyter-notebook : 6.3.0.
 ## `PyBer ride-sharing Analysis Result`

-Full results can be found in the [City Schools Analysis](./PyCitySchools_Challenge.ipynb) file.
+Full results can be found in the [PyBer ride-sharings Analysis](./PyBer_Challenge.ipynb) file.
   ### ` - A ride-sharing summary DataFrame by city type`

 The screen below shows t